Say Goodbye to Blackheads Naturally with AMVital Turmeric Vitamin C Clay Mask

 Factors That May Speed Up Results

-• Consistent weekly use without skipping applications
+• Consistent weekly use without skipping sessions

 • Using turmeric toner after masking to balance pH